YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

       ([0][0] [0][1] [0][2])
 ```

 The indirection table consists of 4 offsets pointing to their corresponding 3-element sub-array.
-These offsets are relative to the address of the cell from which they are read, i.e. to obtain
-the address of sub-array [2], the address of element [2] in the indirection table must be added to the value it stores.
+These offsets are relative to the address of the cell from which they are read, i.e. to obtain the address of sub-array [2], the address of element [2] in the indirection table must be added to the value it contains.

 ```pawn
 static const arr[][] = { {1, 2, 3}, {1, 2}, {4, 5, 6, 7} };